Phoenix Street Railway: History

-The line was founded in 1887 by Moses Hazeltine Sherman and used horse-drawn carts.
-The system opened on 11 January, 1888.
+The line was founded in 1887 by Moses Hazeltine Sherman and used horse-drawn cars.
+The system opened on January 11, 1888.
 Many of these lines were built to subdivisions that were being developed by Sherman's land development interests.
-Beginning in 1893, however, the railway was completely electrified.
-The line was popular with the locals and was partly responsible for the growth patterns observed in the early history of Phoenix.
+Beginning in 1893, electric streetcars were slowly introduced to the system.
+All of the lines provided fully electric service by 1895, with the exception of the Grand Avenue Line which did not receive electric service until 1909.
+The service was popular with the locals and was partly responsible for the growth patterns observed in the early history of Phoenix.
 In 1911, the first of several planned interurban lines opened to Glendale; additional lines were planned but never built to Tempe, Mesa, and Scottsdale.
 The system reached its height in the 1920s with several line extensions.
 By 1925, there were 33.6 mi of track on six lines.
 Line voltage was 550 Volts direct current.

 A potential competitor, the Salt River Valley Electric Railway, in 1912 hired engineers to build lines east from downtown Phoenix to Mesa via Tempe and Scottsdale, and a Southside line, to run from Phoenix to Tempe on the south side of the Salt River.
 The Salt River company later announced its lines would "connect Phoenix, Scottsdale, Tempe, Mesa, Chandler, Alhambra, Glendale and Peoria."
 However, other than some digging on Van Buren and Monroe Streets, the line never managed to complete any construction, and was abandoned in 1914.

 In 1925, the city of Phoenix purchased the Street Railway line.
 City operation saw faster speeds, increased frequency, and late-night "Owl" service, leading to increased ridership and profits even through the Depression.
 A fleet of new streetcars entered service Christmas Day 1928, although a few of the older cars continued to serve the Grand Avenue line.
-Streetcars were withdrawn from Grand Avenue in 1934 and from the Kenilworth line in April 1947 as the city purchased more buses and as suburban growth surpassed the former city boundaries.
+Streetcars were withdrawn from Grand Avenue in 1934.
+The Kenilworth line ceased service on April 16, 1947 as the city purchased more buses and as suburban growth surpassed the former city boundaries.

 On October 3, 1947, a catastrophic fire destroyed most of the streetcar fleet.
 City officials faced the decision to either rebuild the fleet or use buses.
 Trolleybuses had previously been considered but the overhead system was found incompatible.
 Buses were ultimately chosen, and the streetcar system was abandoned in February 1948.
 The Phoenix area turned its focus to the automobile, suburbs, and highways; and until recently relied solely on buses for public transportation.
-The destruction of the streetcar system may have been part of the General Motors streetcar conspiracy.
-However, most of the companies involved were convicted in 1949 of conspiracy to monopolize interstate commerce in the sale of buses, fuel, and supplies to NCL subsidiaries, but were acquitted of conspiring to monopolize the transit industry.

 Three of the city-bought 1928 streetcars are being stored until the Phoenix Trolley Museum, on Grand Avenue, constructs a new trolley barn.
 A 1913 Phoenix car is in storage at Old Pueblo Trolley in Tucson, pending restoration.

-Rail transit returned when Valley Metro Light Rail opened its modern light-rail system on December 28, 2008—nearly sixty years after the Street Railway's last run.
+Rail transit returned when Valley Metro Rail opened its modern light-rail system on December 28, 2008—nearly sixty years after the Street Railway's last run.